-What sectors are most likely to detach from existing centers of activity and relocate to lower-wage regions?
+What sectors are most likely to detach from existing centers of activity and relocate to lower wage regions?
 One determinant is, of course, factor intensity.
-In line with standard trade and comparative advantage theory, unskilled-labor-intensive activities will tend to relocate to low-wage countries.
+In line with standard trade and comparative advantage theory, unskilled labor intensive activities will tend to relocate to low wage countries.
 It is helpful to extend this reasoning with a broader notion of comparative advantage.
 Comparative advantage theory states that specialization is determined by the interaction between country characteristics and commodity characteristics.
-In Heckscher-Ohlin, this is countries' endowments of factors of production, interacting with commodities' factor intensity.
+In Heckscher-Ohlin this is countries' endowments of factors of production, interacting with commodities' factor intensity.
 The principle generalizes, so to the list of country characteristics should be added various dimensions of institutional quality and business environment, these interacting with product characteristics.
 Thus, countries with good intellectual property protection will tend to attract sectors that value this protection, and so on.

 Comparative advantage, even in this generalized form, is only part of the story.
-We also need to add some notion of the "linkage" intensity of the product.
+We need also to add some notion of the 'linkage' intensity of the product.
 How easy is it to detach the activity from its existing location, and how expensive is loss of proximity to related economic activities?
-This depends on all the elements of the productivity-proximity relationship that we outlined in the first section.
+This depends on all the elements of the productivity- proximity relationship that we outlined in section 1.
 If firms in a sector are highly dependent on a network of suppliers or on capabilities embodied in the local labor force, then it is unlikely that the sector will relocate.
 The strength of these interactions varies across sectors and, as we have seen, depends on the costs of transport and other spatial interactions.
-Thus, face-to-face contact may be crucial for some economic activities, but not for others.
+Thus, face-to-face contact may be crucial for some economic activities, not for others.
 Skills may be embodied in the labor force and hard to transfer, or it may be very easy to train workers in a new location.
-Timely delivery is crucial for some goods, and there is evidence that production of fashion-sensitive garments has moved back to high-wage countries for this reason, despite the wage penalty incurred.
+Timely delivery is crucial for some goods and there is evidence that production of fashion sensitive garments has moved back to high wage countries for this reason, despite the wage penalty incurred.

-The profitability of relocation also depends on the extent to which the production process can be "fragmented" into different stages, with different factor endowments and different linkages to related activities.
-This is being studied in a rapidly expanding literature on fragmentation, production networks, outsourcing, and offshoring (for example, Grossman and Rossi-Hansberg, 2006).
-The argument is that globalization has created the possibility of a finer pattern of specialization, as it is now possible to do different parts of the production process in different countries.
-Component parts and semifinished goods can cross borders multiple times, and countries are able to engage in "vertical specialization," producing just one very narrowly defined part of a product.
+The profitability of relocation also depends on the extent to which the production process can be 'fragmented' into different stages, with different factor endowments and different linkages to related activities.
+This is being studied in a rapidly expanding literature on 'fragmentation', 'production networks', 'outsourcing' and 'offshoring' (for example Grossman and Rossi-Hansberg 2006).
+The argument is that globalization has created the possibility of a finer pattern of specialization as it is now possible to do different parts of the production process in different countries.
+Component parts and semi-finished goods can cross borders multiple times, and countries are able to engage in 'vertical specialization', producing just one very narrowly defined part of a product.
 Data on these activities is hard to obtain, as they do not correspond to the standard commodity classifications of trade.
-However, one of the fastest-growing elements of world trade has been trade in parts and components, now accounting for around 30 percent of world trade in manufactures (Yeats, 1998), and the share of imports in total inputs to U.S. goods-producing sectors has doubled to 18 percent over a 20year period (Grossman and Rossi-Hansberg, 2006).
+However, one of the fastest growing elements of world trade has been trade in parts and components, now accounting for around 30% of world trade in manufactures (Yeats 1998), and the share of imports in total inputs to US goods producing sectors has doubled to 18% over a twenty year period (Grossman and Rossi-Hansberg 2006).